 A Checklist for What, How and Where Professional Service Firms Allocate Budget to Marketing Strategies and Tactics

 The 4th quarter is when a lot of accounting, consulting, law and recruiting firms create marketing plans and approve next year’s marketing budget.
-So, I thought it might be interesting to identify all of the different items that your firm may need to include in the budget.
+So, we thought it might be interesting to identify all of the different items that your firm may need to include in the budget.

-I came up with 66 items.
+We came up with 66 items.
 Don’t freak out.

-I’m not suggesting that you need to have all 66 (or more) of these items in your budget, but your firm’s new business goals will be achieved through some combination of strategies and tactics, many of which will likely come with a price tag.
+We're not suggesting that you need to have all 66 (or more) of these items in your budget, but your firm’s new business goals will be achieved through some combination of strategies and tactics, many of which will likely come with a price tag.

 But wait, there’s more.
 (You gotta love marketing, right?)

 Above and beyond the cost of a tactic, your firm needs a pretty solid base of marketing infrastructure that comes with its own price tag.
 Infrastructure can range from costs associated with designing, developing and maintaining a website to marketing technology and software costs, like that for HubSpot.